lidiaCirrone/lidiaCirrone/README.md

 ✨ currently diving into Angular and Next.js
 ⚙️ ReactJS and React Native (+ Expo)
-💖 TypeScript recently got a hold of my heart
+💖 TypeScript and SCSS recently got a hold of my heart
 🖌️ loads of HTML, CSS and JavaScript
 ⚡ PHP and WordPress
 🐍 a little bit of Python